 PTSD is a mental health disorder.
 It may result from witnessing or going through a highly traumatic experience.
 There are therapies and medications available to help heal PTSD and treat its symptoms.
 However, many people with PTSD don’t seek this care and instead turn to other methods of relief, such as alcohol or drugs.

 PTSD may last for months or years after traumatic events.
 Not everyone experiences this level of trauma from the same type of events.
-However, people with PTSD suffer ongoing anxiety, agitation, and depression.
+However, people with PTSD suffer:

-PTSD Treatment and Addiction Rehab in Portland, Oregon
+A PTSD Treatment Center in Portland, Oregon is What You Need

 If you or someone you love need help for PTSD and addiction, Crestview Recovery provides that important treatment.
 Call us now at 866.262.0531 for more information about available programs.